-Group financial statements Parent company financial statements Performance materiality 60% (2021: 60%) of group materiality 60% (2021: 60%) of parent company materiality Basis and rationale for determining performance materiality our assessment of the group's overall cont quickly and has a developing control envir ve considered our risk assessment which included crol environment.
-The group is still growing conment, as such we decided to not rely on sees and instead conduct a substantive audit.
+Group financial statements Parent company financial statements Performance materiality 60% (2021: 60%) of group materiality 60% (2021: 60%) of parent company materiality determining our assessment of the group's overall con quickly and has a developing control envir ve considered our risk assessment which included trol environment.
+The group is still growing conment, as such we decided to not rely on sses and instead conduct a substantive audit.